JetBrains/guide/site/java/tutorials/migrating-junit4-junit5/using-junit-inspections/index.md

 video: "https://youtu.be/F8UTTTDtbH0?start=247"
 ---

-Use **⌘,** (macOS), or **Ctrl+Alt+S** (Windows/Linux) to load IntelliJ IDEA preferences and type in 'inspections'.
+Use <kbd>⌘,</kbd> (macOS) / <kbd>Ctrl+Alt+S</kbd> (Windows/Linux) to load IntelliJ IDEA preferences and type in 'inspections'.
 [IntelliJ IDEA's inspections](https://www.jetbrains.com/help/idea/code-inspection.html#access-inspections-and-settings) can be very helpful for migrating code.
 In particular there are a number of inspections for JUnit tests.

 To help with the migration, turn on 'JUnit 4 test can be JUnit 5' inspection.
 You can only turn this on if you're using at least Java 8 and have JUnit 5 dependencies set up.